Quickstart

 This is the handoff point.
 Once the daemon is running, Maestro keeps doing the repetitive part while you move on to review, coding, or planning:

-WORKFLOW.md. - It polls for issues in the
+2. It polls for issues in the ready state.

-- It dispatches work to the configured agent command.
+4. It dispatches work to the configured Codex command.

-- It tracks retries, logs, runtime status, and the MCP transport used by
+5. It tracks retries, logs, runtime status, and the MCP transport used by maestro mcp.

 When you want to check progress, use the control center or the live CLI helpers instead of reconstructing state from scratch.